Divya-y-s/bash_script/README.md

+# bash_script
-# bash_scriptThis is my first repo
+This is my first repo